No-Trust/peerster/README.md

 > sh launch.sh

-Will instantiate the gossipers and give to each of them some keys of the others.
+Will instantiate the gossipers and give to each of them some keys of the others to sign (bootstrap).

 > sh clean.sh